-2. Remuneration design and structure
+2. Remuneration Policy, Strategy, design and structure

-The remuneration framework is documented in the Remuneration Policy.
+The remuneration policy adopted by the Bank provides the framework for the implementation, assessment and maintenance of the Bank's remuneration strategy and arrangements.
 The framework is structured to attract, retain and motivate employees to achieve the organisation's objectives within the approved risk appetite.

-The guiding principles for the remuneration framework are:
+The guiding principles for the FY2022 remuneration framework are: